|

 Castiglione.
 It often has some of the high-toned, almost ethereal

-decade or more, though if you choose to open one in the
+5-10+ years at a minimum after release, though if you choose to open one in the

 not-too-distant-future, do decant it a few hours before service.
 It's

-a wonderful bottle of wine.
-The 2003 is more developed and is
+always a wonderful bottle of wine.

 Villero